CraftingInC/LearnOpenGLInC/README.md

 The code is good enough to learn from, and a lot of the code I hand wrote, to get around the C++ only code.

-I have converted the "1.
-Getting Started" folder.
-More folders to come over time.

 The C compiler I use is GCC / MinGW 64-Bit.
 The version I use is from this link :
 https://nuwen.net/mingw.html
 This version works great on windows.
 Linux users already have access to GCC.